 LIGNANS HEALTH BENEFITS

-Studies have shown that women with high levels of lignans in their bodies, as measured from urine and/or blood samples, have a reduced rate of breast cancer.
-Read more about lignans reducing the risk of breast cancer.
+Studies have shown that women with high levels of lignans in their bodies, as measured from urine and/or blood samples, may have better breast health.
+Read more about lignans and better breast health

 Lignans Reduce LDL (Bad) Cholesterol Levels

 A study by the University of California at Davis concluded that "High-lignan Flax has the unique property of decreasing Ox-LDL" Read the full report found on the US government National Institute of Health web site at this link. http://www.ncbi.nlm.nih.gov/pubmed/23885993